 UX is an acronym for User Experience, which is generally undetectable or "in the background" aspect.
 It is simply any interaction a user performs with the product.
 It entails every element of the product that contributes to the experience of how users feel while interacting and how easily they can accomplish their tasks.

 It's everything that goes into making an application, site, software, or service.
-UX design incorporates user research, data architecture, interaction design, usability testing, and content techniques.
+The UX design process incorporates user research, data architecture, interaction design, usability testing, and content techniques.
 And professionals who take care of UX design are UX designers.

 UX designers strive to fully understand the user or client's behavior, needs, routines, inspirations, and sentiments.
 They thoroughly understand their problem and the people for whom they intend to purchase prototypes and iterate solutions.